flemay/envvars/CONTRIBUTING.md

 ## Share it

-If you think Envvars can benefit your friends, teammates, and company, share it!
+If you think the 3 Musketeers would be valuable to your friends, teammates, and company, share it!

 ## Feedback